 Who qualifies as a first responder?

-- Under the bill, “first responder” means federal, state or local government fire, law enforcement and/or emergency response personnel.
+- Under the bill, “public safety officer” means federal, state or local government law enforcement, firefighter, chaplain and/or emergency response personnel, including Federal Emergency Management Agency (FEMA) personnel performing duties related to certain major disasters or emergencies.

 What does the bill do?

-- The bill would permit a surviving spouse, child or parent of a U.S. citizen first responder who died as a result of an injury or disease incurred or aggravated by their employment as a first responder to naturalize without having to meet the five-year continuous residence and 30-month physical presence requirements for naturalization, which most applicants have to meet.
+- The bill would permit a surviving spouse, child or parent of a U.S. citizen public safety officer who died as a result of an injury or disease incurred or aggravated by their employment as a public safety officer to naturalize without having to meet the five-year continuous residence and 30-month physical presence requirements for naturalization, which most applicants have to meet.

 - The bill requires that the surviving spouse, child or parent still meet the following standard requirements for naturalization: